 Whether your period is simply never late, or you forgot to take one of your birth control pills last month, taking a pregnancy test is a quick, accurate way to find out if you’re pregnant any time you’ve missed your period.
 The team of experts at Advantage Health Care in Wood Dale, Illinois provides comprehensive pregnancy testing services, including blood draw tests, for patients in the DuPage County area.
-To find out more, call or book your appointment online today.
+To find out more, call or Request an appointment online today.

 Advantage Health Care offers two types of pregnancy tests: The urine-sensitive test and the blood draw test.
 Urine-sensitive pregnancy tests are free and available on a walk-in basis, with no appointment necessary, while blood draw tests require an appointment and carry a nominal fee.

 Urine-sensitive tests detect a hormone in your urine called human chorionic gonadotropin (HCG).
 Your body begins making HCG when a fertilized egg attaches to the lining of your uterus, and you become pregnant.

 When used at least one week after the first day of your missed period, urine-sensitive pregnancy tests are 99% accurate.
 They provide immediate results.

 Q.When should I take a urine-sensitive pregnancy test ?

 Urine-sensitive pregnancy tests are most accurate when taken about one week following a missed period.